 Migration steps

-3. Run parallel pipelines for 30 days; validate row counts.
+Run parallel pipelines for 30 days; validate row counts and confirm the 1-hour sync floor covers your downstream freshness needs.

-Not for: Stitch is the wrong fit for teams whose Fivetran connector list includes obscure SaaS sources Stitch does not support; Airbyte or Fivetran fit that better.
+Not for: Stitch is the wrong fit for teams whose Fivetran connector list includes obscure SaaS sources Stitch does not support, or whose dashboards depend on sub-15-minute data freshness; Airbyte or Fivetran fit those shapes better.

 Trade-offs